About the OrchestraClick here for the Columbia Orchestra's most recent Annual Report.

-The Mission of the Columbia Orchestra is to foster lifelong appreciation of, enthusiasm for, and participation in music.
+The Mission of the Columbia Orchestra and Jazz Band is to foster lifelong appreciation of, enthusiasm for, and participation in music.
 This is accomplished by:

-- Providing the community with high-quality musical performances by a locally-based symphony orchestra
+- Providing the community with high-quality musical performances.

-- Providing local classical musicians with an opportunity to explore and perform great orchestral literature and chamber music
+- Providing local musicians with an opportunity to explore and perform great orchestral, chamber, and jazz music.

 History of the Columbia Orchestra